wedesoft/aiscm/doc/io.md

 # Input/output

+The I/O modules provide sources (and sinks) for video and audio data.

 ## Loading/saving images using ImageMagick

 An image can be read from disk using *read-image* which uses the ImageMagick library to load the image.